Identity TheftSuccess Comes From A Place of Strength & Experience

 Legal Assistance For Identity Theft Accusations

-Under Colorado law, if you have been accused of identity theft, you may
+Under Colorado law, if you have been accused of identity theft, you may be facing:

 - One and 12 year's incarceration